Can people with osteoporosis play sports?

 Can I play sports if I have osteoporosis?

+You can, but under professional guidance.
 Sports and other moderate physical activity are beneficial in strengthening muscles and improving posture, balance and bone density which usually decreases with age.
 Therefore, physical activity can slow the progression of osteoporosis and reduce the risk of falls and fractures.
 However, any new physical activity should be started only after consulting a physician to avoid complications.

-Yes.
-People with osteoporosis can play sports.
-It is a common belief that sports can cause fractures.
+Individuals with osteoporosis can work with qualified exercise professionals to develop a safe and effective exercise programme taking into account their specific needs and limitations.
+This way playing sports can actually become beneficial.
 Regularly playing sports can strengthen muscles to protect the bones, improve posture/balance to prevent falls, reduce pain and improve overall health, including bone mass.

 Since people suffer from varying degrees of osteoporosis, their risk of fracture also differs.
 The best is to ask a doctor or a physical therapist to know the most appropriate sports for you.